pelias-deprecated/vagrant/README.md

 Getting started
 ---------------
-* install VirtualBox
-* install Vagrant
+* install VirtualBox, Vagrant and ChefDK
 * `vagrant plugin install vagrant-berkshelf`
+* if you use rbenv or otherwise manipulate your path, make sure, make sure you set `/opt/chefdk/bin` ahead of the path to any other locally installed gems
 * copy the included pelias_settings.example.rb to a location of your choice, then export the environment variable `PELIAS_VAGRANTFILE` to reference it: `export PELIAS_VAGRANTFILE=/path/to/the/file`
   * you can leave the defaults in place until you get familiar with things, or if you're feeling up to it, edit away
   * you can override anything found in `attributes/default.rb`, but typically what you'll want access to is referenced in the example config: `pelias_settings.example.rb`